HL7/vulcan-rwd/input/pagecontent/patients.md

 #### MedicationStatement
-The [base IPS MedicationStatement profile](https://hl7.org/fhir/uv/ips/StructureDefinition-MedicationStatement-uv-ips.html) is sufficient for our needs of searching for and retrieving statements made about a patient's use of a medication.
+The [MedicationStatement profile](StructureDefinition-MedicationStatementRwd.html) was created that inherits from the [base IPS MedicationStatement profile](https://hl7.org/fhir/uv/ips/StructureDefinition-MedicationStatement-uv-ips.html) and adds context and derivedFrom as elements that should be supported.

+The derivedFrom element SHALL be included if the MedicationStatement information was taken from a MedicationRequest, MedicationDispense, or MedicationAdministration instance.
+It is not marked as mandatory because there will be instances where a MedicationStatement was directly created and not inferred from another resource instance.

 |**Clinical Element**|**FHIR Element**|
 |---|---|